 - Writers, creative and performing artists, film makers and journalists are welcome to apply.

-- All applicants must reside outside of a 100-mile radius of Durham, NC.
+- All applicants must reside outside of a 100-mile radius of Durham, NC, and may not be current Duke students or employees.

 What expenses does the grant cover?